IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

 The client and the server also need to decide on the key identifier to use after having sent (for the server) or received (for the client) the Finished message.
-This is a local decision of each host provided that they select a different key identifier than 0.
+This is a local decision of each host provided that they select a different key identifier than the default KeyID of 0.

 ## Current limitations

-This version of the document does not specifiy how to rekey the MKT after a TLS key update.
+This version of the document does not specifiy how to do key updates for the MKT.
 It is left for later versions of this document to fill this gap.
-One way would be to derive a new tcp_ao_secret from the new TLS Master Secret and use a new KeyID.
+One way would be to derive a new tcp_ao_secret from the previous tcp_ao_secret and use a new KeyID.
 However, this could expose the key update event to on-path attackers.
 Further guidance is required on the severity of this issue and how it could be mitigated.
-It is also expected that the bounds for renewing the TCP-AO keys are different from the ones of TLS keys used for record protection.

 Later versions of this document will also specify the interactions between this mode of enabling TCP-AO and other TLS mechanisms, such as using pre-shared keys